 Orthodox Christmas in Georgia

 Once the parade is over, people return home or visit their friends and relatives.
 In the evening, they light candles and put them in their windows as a symbol of the birth of Jesus.
-Most Georgian homes are decorated with chichilaki, a Georgian version of the Christmas tree made from dried hazelnut or walnut branches that are shaved into long, curly strips to form a small coniferous tree.
+Most Georgian homes are decorated with chichilaki, a Georgian version of the Christmas tree.
+The Georgian Christmas tree is made from dried hazelnut or walnut branches which are shaved into long, curly strips to form a small coniferous tree.
 The Georgians believe chichilaki resembles the famous beard of St. Basil the Great, an orthodox version of Santa Claus.
 Chichilaki are adorned with fruit and sweets and remain in homes until the Orthodox Epiphany on January 19, when the trees are ceremonially burned to symbolize the passing of the previous year's troubles.